lched/CHM_segmentation/README.md

 	     /features (empty initially)
 	     /references

-To analyse a single file outside of a dataset, segment_full_analysis.py (coming soon) shoud be used instead.
+To analyse a single file outside of a dataset, segment_full_analysis.py shoud be used instead.